menopause causes

 Treatments for cancer such as radiation or chemotherapy can seriously damage the ovaries.
 After receiving radiation, menstrual cycles (and hence fertility) may cease for a significant period of time.
 The ovaries may recover, especially in younger patients who undergo lower doses of radiation, but any woman facing a procedure that could induce menopause should discuss the potential impact on her fertility with her doctor.

-What herb should women try during menopause?
-Nowadays women are looking for relief from their menopause symptoms with herbs.
-Phytoestrogenic herbs and non estrogenic herbs for menopause are good in relieving menopause symptoms, but recent studies show that non estrogenic herbs have zero side effect because they help your body to produce its own hormones, instead of introducing hormones.
+Which herb should women try?
+Today women are looking for relief from their menopause symptoms with herbs.
+Phytoestrogenic herbs and non-estrogenic herbs are good in relieving menopause symptoms, but recent studies show that non-estrogenic herbs have no side effects because they help the body to produce its own hormones instead of introducing hormones like the phytoestrogenic ones.
+Learn more about non-estrogenic herbs for menopause.